Sofi1410/TareaMetodologia/README.md

 is connected with those methods,so you **_can simulate the combat like the Test of Player,WildUnit and BossUnit does_**.

+All the panels has at least one NextPanel.

 **To run the program:**

 Just select the test and run.
 In the Unit Tests are some default Units like shifuRobot ,chicken, suguri and others so if you want to ,you can adjust this default Units taking care of the copyTest(), cause if you change these Units you have to change the expected copy.

+For the controllerTest you have to ve aware of the union between panels, if you run the test all of them will pass but if you make changes you have to be very carefull.

 **Project explanation**